Also known as Peacock Wrasse, Sand-reef Wrasse.

-Found in small schools along shallow shorelines over seagrass beds, algae and weedy covered rocky reef flats and lagoons.
+Found in small schools, along shallow shorelines, over seagrass beds, algae and weed covered rocky reef flats and lagoons.

 They feed on crustaceans and small fish.

 Depth - 0-15m

 Most reef fish seen by divers during the day, are grazers, they cruise around, just above the surface of the coral, or snoop into crevices, foraging for food.

 Wrasses have small protruding teeth, which they use to graze the bottom, taking in a variety of algae, crustaceans, such as crabs, eggs, shrimps, snails and worms.
 Any hard coats or thick shells, are then ground down by their pharyngeal jaws, and the delicacies inside digested.

 From juvenile to adult, wrasses dramatically alter their colour and body shapes.